 Tuition for the Psychoanalytic Clinical Consultation Group is $240.00 per seminar of 6 meetings.
 Tuition for the seminar is due at least one week before the seminar begins.
 The number of participants in each seminar will be limited.
 To ensure a spot, we suggest that you reserve as early as possible.

 For more information, you may contact Gina Joy-Reyes at firstname.lastname@example.org or 954.243.8414

 CMEs and CEUs

-This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education through the joint sponsorship of the American Psychoanalytic Association and The Florida Psychoanalytic Society and Institute.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of American Psychoanalytic Association and The Florida Psychoanalytic Center.
 The American Psychoanalytic Association is accredited by the ACCME to provide continuing medical education for physicians.

 CEUs for Other Mental Health Professionals